Hypoxic-Ischemic Encephalopathy (HIE)

 - Difficulty feeding, including the inability to latch, suck, or swallow

-- Absence of other neonatal reflexes (e.g. the baby fails to respond to loud sounds or movement, does not grasp onto objects such as a finger, etc.)
+- Abnormal neonatal reflexes (e.g. the baby fails to respond to loud sounds or movement, does not grasp onto objects such as a finger, etc.)

 - Profound metabolic or mixed acidemia in an umbilical artery blood sample (the baby’s blood is acidic/has a low ph)

 - Multiple organ problems (e.g., the involvement of the lungs, liver, heart, intestines)

 Important note: HIE can sometimes be recognized while the baby is still in utero by looking for signs of fetal distress.
 More on this under “Preventing hypoxic-ischemic encephalopathy.”

 Hypoxic-ischemic encephalopathy is confirmed through tests and neuroimaging studies, including the following: